vector-of-bool/vector-of-bool.github.io/_drafts/cm_resources.md

 We just need to add a `flower.jpg` file into the source directory.
-The particular image is unimportant, but I've chosen a 2.5 MB image from WikiMedia commonds in the public domain, [found here](https://upload.wikimedia.org/wikipedia/commons/0/0c/White_and_yellow_flower.JPG).
+The particular image is unimportant, but I've chosen a 2.5 MB image from WikiMedia Commons in the public domain, [found here](https://upload.wikimedia.org/wikipedia/commons/0/0c/White_and_yellow_flower.JPG).

 Running CTest again, the `flower` test will fail because the resource size is zero!
 That's because we haven't added it to the `hello` resource library.